Charles Barkley says sports becoming woke 'circus' -- with no real results

 The media contributes to the "circus" by focusing on kneeling and messages on buses and jerseys, he added.

-What the country really needs, he said, was "good cops out here policing the bad cops."
+What the country really needs, he said, is "good cops out there policing the bad cops."

 He pointed out that while the U.S. is a divided country, "sports used to be a place where fans could go get away from reality."